SelectUSA/events/events/_posts/2019-09-04-india-new-jersey-webinar.md

 ### U.S.-India State Spotlight Series: Doing Business in New Jersey

 On **Wednesday, September 4, 2019**, at **5:30 p.m.
 IST** / **8 a.m.
 EDT**, SelectUSA will host the [next edition of the **U.S.-India Commercial Dialogue State Spotlight Series**](http://bit.ly/india-nj-2019).
 The free webinar will focus on the state of New Jersey and is part of a broader private sector outreach inititative under the U.S.-India Strategic and Commercial Dialogue.
-Indian business leaders and investors will learn more about the unique investment opportunities available in Kentucky (and how to utilize those opportunities).
+Indian business leaders and investors will learn more about the unique investment opportunities available in New Jersey (and how to utilize those opportunities).

 To register, please [**click here**](http://bit.ly/india-nj-2019).